usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

 Unlike the tectonic regions, the geographic layers consider only the nearest layer.
-If an earthquake falls within more than one layer (possible if layers are nested), the first one encountered in the *select.conf* is used and any other(s) will be ignored.
+If an earthquake falls within more than one layer (possible if layers are nested), the first one encountered in *select.conf* is used and any other(s) will be ignored.

 See :meth:`shakemap.coremods.select` for the module's API documentation.